 Influenza activity continues to decrease

-Influenza-like illness (ILI) rates decreased to 29.3 per 100,000 population during the week ending January 29th 2017 compared to the updated rate of 32.9 per 100,000 during the previous week.
-The ILI rate is now below the medium intensity threshold level (58.7/100,000 population) but still remains above the baseline.
-Influenza hospitalisations and outbreaks continue to be reported but both are decreasing.
+Influenza-like illness (ILI) rates decreased slightly to 25.3 per 100,000 population during the week ending February 5th 2017 compared to the updated rate of 26.9 per 100,000 during the previous week.
+The ILI rate is below the medium intensity threshold level (58.7/100,000 population) but still remains above the baseline.
+Influenza hospitalisations and outbreaks continue to be reported.
 Influenza A (H3N2) is the main influenza virus circulating in Ireland, mainly affecting those aged 65 years and older.

 The influenza vaccine is available free of charge from GPs for all people in at risk groups, and from pharmacists for everyone in risk groups aged 18 years and over.
 An administration charge may apply to people who don’t hold medical cards or GP visit cards.